When building your brand protection strategy, do you think of your brand first or your customers first? The answer is likely your brand! Many brands…

 Fred: We did not create the business to get an outside investment.
 We recognized a phenomenal opportunity and felt we could execute best on our own.
 It really forced us to perform and continue learning about the marketplace.
 Our ability to act and move quickly is what makes us special.
 We can pivot so quickly because we can internally discuss the way we want to go instead of having to go to a venture capital or private equity firm and convince them to approve our ideas.
 Nobody knows the marketplace better than us, and our control of POTOO’s vision and understanding is what gives us the edge in creating the best possible service.
-That’s not to say we would never take an outside investment, but it’d have to be in the best interest in the company and give us the room to operate in the way we’ve always been able to.
+That’s not to say we would never take outside investment, but it’d have to be in the best interest of the company and give us the room to operate in the way we’ve always been able to.

 What else separates POTOO from others and how would you compare the company to its competitors?

 Fred: We love what we do.
-We’re so interested in this exciting, dynamic marketplace, and we got into this space because it was something we thoroughly understood.
+We’re so interested in this exciting, dynamic space, and we got into this field because it was something we thoroughly understood.
 We were one of the first companies to compile all of this market data and start working with all of these brands.
 I think we really saw the future potential of the marketplace.
 It’s interesting to see the growth of the current Amazon and its expansive listing of products and offerings.
 We had a big head start on understanding Amazon and built our product with some of the largest brands in the world.

 POTOO has over 550 clients including 8 of the top 10 brands on Amazon.
 Does it ever get challenging managing all of those accounts?

 Fred: Having such a large portfolio of clients actually helps us spot trends and act upon them.
-For example, if you take a shoe company’s challenges around cross border sales or compliance problems with their re-sellers, it is very likely a similar problem for another category such as computer keyboards or peripherals.
-We can often take the experiences of one similar company and apply them to another.
+For example, if you take a shoe company’s challenges around cross border sales or compliance problems with their re-sellers, it’s very likely a similar problem for another category such as computer keyboards or peripherals.
+We can often take the experiences of one similar company and apply it to another.
 The more we expand, the easier it will be to offer strategic advisory to our clients because our understanding of the marketplace will continue to grow with it — we try to create a culture of learning with our community.